Using our advice

 Clear policies and guidelines help to outline good practice, and may help reduce insulin-related medicines incidents.

-The presentation at time 36:18 of the webinar (at the end of this article) discusses an example of how local policies have been developed and implemented to support insulin safety.
+This 13-minute video discusses an example of how local policies have been developed and implemented to support insulin safety.

 Introducing an intervention